Pratham16112002/Markdown-notes/Semester Notes/Cyber Security.md

 It is also intended to attack the availability of the data.

 ## Web attacks
-Those malicious attack which tends to
+Those malicious attack which tends to attack the web-applications and web-servers, with an intent to exploit the vulnerabilities and steal data or destroy data.
-There are various web-attacks like CSRF, XSS attack
+There are various web-attacks like CSRF, XSS attack , SQLi attack.

+**XSS attack** : In this attack attacker injects malicious client side script into web-pages without their consent, their main task is to steal the users information from that web-application.
+	<span style='color:grren;'></span>